threefoldfoundation/info_sdk/src/architecture/architecture_flist.md

+![](./img/vfs_intro2.png)

 # Ultra Efficient Virtual File System for Zero-OS

-![](./img/vfs_intro2.png)

-## Flist Architecture
+## Virtual Filesystem Architecture

 There are times when you need to download particular files from an archive, but in order to do so, you would need to download a heavy-sized archive from the internet.

 For example, from a 4 GB compiled archive, you only actually need the 2 MB files inside, but you are not able to specifically download these files and need to download the whole 4 GB...
 You then realized thay you've wasted both your time and your internet bandwidth.

 If you're living in a country with a decent internet providers and infrastructure, this would not be a massive problem, but for people who are not living in these regions, this download would cost them hours, expensive amount of bandwidth of their internet.